ch1gw3n/Footsteps-In-A-Forest/README.md

 # Footsteps of a Forest

-**Footsteps of a Forest** is a generative art project that visualizes step count data over time, represented through growing trees.
+**Footsteps of a Forest** is a generative art, data self portrait project that visualizes step count data over time, represented through growing trees.
 Each tree grows as a metaphor for personal movement and activity, where every branch represents a step, and the branching patterns evolve over time based on step count data.
 The project combines personal data with nature-inspired visualizations, generating trees that "grow" as data is received.

 !!
 Details can be found in README.pdf !!